giacomozama/club-penguin-legacy-trainer/README.md

 1) Downloads and patches .swf files by disassembling and reassembling them with Flasm
 2) Runs a local server for serving the patched .swf files
-3) Allows you to play the game while redirecting all requests to patched .swf files to your local server
+3) Allows you to play the game while redirecting all requests for .swf files that have been patched to your local server

 You can patch the .swf files to change a lot of stuff.
 Right now, a single hack is available, which makes it so that HydroHopper always rewards 1000 coins on exit.